privacybydesign/pbdf-website/pages/meetings.md

   en: /meetings
 ---

-About two or three times per year an *IRMA meeting* is organised, free of charge, open to everyone interested in identity management in general and in IRMA in particular.
+About two or three times per year a *Yivi meeting* is organised, free of charge, open to everyone interested in identity management in general and in Yivi in particular.
 The meetings usually draw between 25 and 50 participants, from industry, government and academia.
 The atmosphere is open and very much content-oriented.

  * **Physical location:** SURF, Hoog Overborch (Hoog Catharijne), Utrecht [route](https://www.surf.nl/contact-en-support/contact-met-surf),